velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 I blush hotly, looking off to the side, unable to meet her gaze.
 "It's... good to meet you too," I murmur, curtseying quickly.
 "Thank you for... for protecting me from those mercenaries."

 "It appears I did not intervene soon enough," Taya responds worriedly, examining the rent in my coat.
 "Is there somewhere...
 I can take you?
 Friends, family, a company, a ship?
-I do not wish to leave you alone and unguarded in such a vulnerable state, and your wounds need tending."
+I do not wish to leave you alone and unguarded in such a vulnerable state, and your wounds require tending."

 I look down, feeling slightly sick.
 "N-no. I...
 I have no one."